SoMa

 Cloudflare Lava Lamps

-About 100 lava lamps in the Cloudflare lobby at 101 Townsend Street, with a wall-mounted camera recording the wax motion as one source of entropy for the company's cryptographic random number generator.
+About 100 lava lamps in the Cloudflare lobby, with a wall-mounted camera recording the wax motion as one source of entropy for the company's cryptographic random number generator.
 Free, weekday business hours, takes about five minutes.

 LeRoy King Carousel